+- 4.1.
 The outlook for borrowing rates is currently difficult to predict.
-Fixed interest borrowing rates are based on UK gilt yields and since national debt is forecast to continue to increase until 2015/16, so in turn are gilt yields and therefore borrowing rates.
-However gilt yields are currently at historically low levels due to continued investor concerns over the euro area sovereign debt crisis.

-The County Council's Treasury Management advisors have produced forecasts which suggest that rates over all periods of borrowing will start to increase steadily in 2012/13.
-Rates on loans of 5 years are forecast to be around 2.5% while rates on longer term loans are expected to be around 4.5% by the end of 2012/13.
+Fixed interest borrowing rates are based on UK gilt yields and since national debt is now forecast to continue to increase until 2016/17 then so are gilt yields and therefore borrowing rates.
+However gilt yields are currently at historically low levels due to continued investor concerns over the Eurozone sovereign debt crisis and the UK's current perceived safe-haven status. - 4.2.
+The County Council's Treasury Management advisors have produced forecasts which suggest that rates over all periods of borrowing will increase slowly in 2013/14.
+Rates on loans of 5 years are forecast to be around 1.7% while rates on longer term loans are expected to be around 4.1% by the end of 2013/14. - 4.3.
 The County Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
+This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with external debt as cash supporting the County Council's reserves, balances and cash flow has been used as a temporary measure. - 4.4.
 The strategy will be to borrow in order to replenish a proportion of the reserves and cash balances used to support capital expenditure since October 2008.
-This will mitigate any interest rate risk because borrowing will be taken before borrowing rates increase significantly.
-The timing of the borrowing will depend on cash flow requirements, on interest rate movements and the forecast for those future movements.
-A mixture of shorter and longer-term loans will be taken in order to fit with the County Council's debt maturity profile.

-In addition to this, the gross capital borrowing requirement for the 2012/13 financial year is estimated to be £29.4million.
-After the use of the minimum revenue provision to repay debt of £15.7million, the net capital borrowing requirement is estimated to be £13.7million.
+This will mitigate any interest rate risk in that borrowing and will be taken before borrowing rates increase significantly.
+The timing of the borrowing will depend on cashflow requirements and forecast future developments and on interest rate movements and the forecast for those future movements.
+A mixture of shorter and longer-term loans will be taken in order to fit with the County Council's debt maturity profile. - 4.5.
+Interest rates will be monitored but as forecasts stand it is likely that borrowing will be undertaken towards the final third of the financial year. - 4.6.
+The gross capital borrowing requirement is estimated to be £32.6 million.
+After the use of the minimum revenue provision to repay debt of £16.0 million, the net capital borrowing requirement is estimated to be £16.6 million. - 4.7.
+The management of the County Council's debt will be exercised in the most efficient manner taking into account maturing debt.

-Interest rates will be monitored but as forecasts stand it is likely that borrowing will be undertaken towards the middle of the financial year.

-The management of the County Council's debt portfolio will be exercised in the most efficient manner taking into account when existing debt matures.
 The opportunity will be taken to reschedule any outstanding debt if rates are favourable, and make savings in the revenue budget.
-The cost of external interest of maintaining the County Council's debt is estimated to be £16.2 million in 2012/13.
+The cost of external interest of maintaining the County Council debt is estimated to be £12.6 million in 2013/14.

-Annual Investments Strategy
+5. Annual Investments Strategy

-The Council's Investment Strategy has been drawn up having regard to both the Communities and Local Government's Guidance on Local Authorities Investments and the CIPFA Treasury Management in Public Services Code of Practice and CIPFA Cross-Sectoral Guidance Notes.
-This strategy will be revised and presented to Council if changes occur outside those envisaged within this Strategy.

-The policy objective for the Council is the prudent investment of its cash balances.
+- 5.1.
+The County Council's Investment Strategy has been drawn up having regard to both the Communities and Local Government's Guidance on Local Authorities Investments and the CIPFA Treasury Management in Public Services Code of Practice and CIPFA Cross-Sectoral Guidance Notes.
+This strategy will be revised and presented to County Council if changes occur outside those envisaged within this strategy. - 5.2.
+The policy objective for the County Council is the prudent investment of its cash balances.
 The investment priorities are firstly the security of capital (protecting sums from capital loss) and secondly the liquidity of investments (ensuring cash is available when required).
 Only when these two priorities are met will the third, of achieving the optimum return on investments, be taken into account.